aglushkov/serega/README.md

 - `auto_preload_attributes_with_serializer` - default `false`
 - `auto_hide_attributes_with_preload` - default `false`

-This options are very handy if you want to forget about finding preloads manually.
+These options are extremely useful if you want to forget about finding preloads manually.

-Preloads can be disabled with `preload: false` attribute option option.
+Preloads can be disabled with the `preload: false` attribute option.
-Also automatically added preloads can be overwritten with manually specified `preload: :another_value`.
+Automatically added preloads can be overwritten with the manually specified `preload: :xxx` option.

-Some examples, **please read comments in the code below**
+For some examples, **please read the comments in the code below**

 ```ruby
 class AppSerializer < Serega